Immunisation information for Aboriginal and Torres Strait Islander people

 See this brochure for more information about vaccination in pregnancy.

-3. Childhood vaccination
+3. Childhood vaccinations

 Free childhood vaccinations are offered to babies from birth until 4 years of age to protect them against serious illnesses and diseases.
 The National Immunisation Program -Childhood vaccination brochure explains more about FREE important vaccinations available for your bub.

 It is important all children receive these vaccinations on time to provide the best protection from getting these diseases and developing serious health problems.